act-rules/act-rules.github.io/_rules/target-size-equivalent-minimum-8lzn42.md

 ## Test Cases

-> **Note:** Several test cases have `.placeholder` buttons whose only role is to ensure the [spacing condition][] is not met for the true targets.
+> **Note:** Several test cases have `.placeholder` buttons whose only role is to ensure that the [spacing condition][] is not met for the true targets.
 These `.placeholder` buttons pass the rule (by having another `.placeholder` button with sufficient size to pass the rule).
 These `.placeholder` buttons are irrelevant to the examples and never mentioned in the descriptions.

 > **Note:** Several test cases show the circle relevant for the [spacing condition][].
 These circles are solid green when the [spacing condition][] is satisfied, and dashed red when it is not.
 The circles are not part of the actual test cases, and are only shown to help understand the [spacing condition][].